williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 You should verify the following:

 - The `iss` (issuer) claim matches the identifier of your Okta Authorization Server.
-- The `aud` (audience) claim is the Client ID of your Okta application.
+- The `aud` (audience) claim should match the Client ID that you used to request the ID Token.
+This will be the Client ID for the Application you created in Okta.
 - The `iat` (issued at time) claim indicates when this ID token was issued, expressed in Unix time.
 - The `exp` (Expiry Time) claim is the time at which this token will expire., expressed in Unix time.
 You should make sure that this time has not already passed.
 - The `nonce` claim value should match whatever was passed when you requested the ID token.

 ## Validating A Token Remotely With Okta

 Alternatively, you can also validate an ID Token using the Token Introspection endpoint: [Introspection Request](https://developer.okta.com/docs/api/resources/oidc.html#introspection-request).
-This endpoint takes your token as a URL query and returns back a simple JSON response with a boolean `active` property.
+This endpoint takes your token as a URL query and returns back a JSON response with a boolean `active` property.
+If `active` is `true` then further information about the token is returned as well.

 This incurs a network request which is slower to do verification, but can be used when you want to guarantee that the access token hasn't been revoked.